 So, if you want to be a truly great tournament poker player, you will need to learn about and regularly practice ICM strategy so you can make the right decisions when the time comes.

-Start by introducing yourself to the concept of ICM, and then use ICM training tools on the regular to make sure you understand how ICM implications affect the decisions you should be making.
+Start by introducing yourself to the concept of ICM.
+Then, use ICM training tools regularly to ensure you understand how ICM implications affect the decisions you should be making.